rogerjdeangelis/utl_merge_tables_with_same_colnames/README.md

 # utl_merge_tables_with_same_colnames
-Allow users to add a suffix for column names in one of the tables
+SAS automatically, programtically rename colmns to avoid collisions.
+Allow users to add a suffix for column names in one of the tables.
+Join or merger tables and SAS datasets.

     ```  Merge two SAS tables with the same variable names  ```
     ```    ```